Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

-We’re solely simply heading into October, however ITV has been giving us one thing to look ahead to in the new yr by steadily revealing Dancing on Ice‘s 2021 line-up.
+Though we’re solely in October and the skating sequence isn’t anticipated to start out filming till January, ITV have actually been giving us one thing to sit up for, with new contestants being introduced each day.

-Ten celebs have been confirmed for the upcoming collection thus far, with an Olympian, West Finish actress and a number of other cleaning soap stars able to lace up their skates.
+To this point, 11 stars have been confirmed for the thirteenth sequence, together with two Olympians, a number of cleaning soap stars and a rapper.

-This Morning’s Phillip Schofield and Holly Willoughby will likely be again to host the long-running competitors’s thirteenth collection, anticipated to start airing in January, whereas skating aficionados Jayne Torvill and Christopher Dean are set to guage the incoming recruits.
+This Morning’s Phillip Schofield and Holly Willoughby are anticipated to return as hosts of the long-running skating present, whereas skating aficionados Jayne Torvill and Christopher Dean are set to guage the incoming recruits.

-So which celebs will likely be taking to the ice?
-And that are rumoured to be collaborating?
+So which celebs can be lacing up their skates when the present returns?
+And who else is rumoured to affix them?

-Right here’s every thing it’s essential learn about the confirmed Dancing on Ice 2021 contestants.

 Girl Leshurr

-Musician and rapper Girl Leshurr will likely be bringing her freestyling expertise to the rink as she’s the newest movie star to affix Dancing on Ice’s 2021 line-up.
+Musician and rapper Girl Leshurr can be bringing her freestyling expertise to the rink as she’s the newest celeb to affix Dancing on Ice’s 2021 line-up.

-The 30-year-old, finest identified for her tracks Queen’s Speech and Don’t Imagine You, introduced the information on Kiss Breakfast, alongside hosts, Range’s Jordan Banjo and Dancing on Ice 2019 runner-up Perri Kiely.
+The 30-year-old, greatest recognized for her tracks Queen’s Speech and Don’t Imagine You, introduced the information on Kiss Breakfast, alongside hosts, Range’s Jordan Banjo and Dancing on Ice 2019 runner-up Perri Kiely.

-She stated: “Oh my gosh I don’t know what I’ve bought myself in for however everybody is aware of me to be that particular person to simply throw myself in at the deep finish and I simply wing it quite a lot of the time.”
+She mentioned: “Oh my gosh I don’t know what I’ve acquired myself in for however everybody is aware of me to be that particular person to only throw myself in at the deep finish and I simply wing it lots of the time.”

-She added, “I’m petrified, [but] I’ve all the time wished to ice skate so what’s higher than doing it in entrance of thousands and thousands of individuals.
-I’m wanting ahead to having a brand new ability, [skating] backwards and simply displaying off in entrance of my pals.”
+She added, “I’m petrified, [but] I’ve all the time needed to ice skate so what’s higher than doing it in entrance of hundreds of thousands of individuals.
+I’m wanting ahead to having a brand new talent, [skating] backwards and simply exhibiting off in entrance of my buddies.”

 Rebekah Vardy